-This question can help you discover the intern’s passions and what led to these passions.
+This question can help you discover the intern’s passions and what led them to explore the field.
 See if the intern begins to speak more animatedly to convey their passion.
-The internship experience will be all-around better if the intern shows a genuine interest in the field.
+The internship experience will be all-around better if they show a genuine interest in the field.

 What do you hope to achieve after graduation?

 This question is goal-oriented.
 While they might not know exactly what they want to do when they graduate, their answer is indicative of how far ahead they look.
 Planning is important, especially if the internship is during the school year or involves tight deadlines.
 The intern should show an ability to think proactively while keeping flexibility top of mind.

 Also, look for an answer that explains why they hope to reach that goal.
 The why is just as important as the what.
 Their answer will give you insight into what motivates the intern.

 What do you expect to get out of this internship?